Formation-flying interferometry in geocentric orbits: Introduction

 An alternative is to use a geocentric orbit in which various perturbation sources exist.
 The expected advantages of using Earth orbits are the economic accessibility and availability of flight-proven technologies for formation flying autonomy, safety, and management with GNSS.
-Furthermore, the state-of-the-art technologies are extending the use of GNSS from LEO to high Earth orbit \citep{Ashman2018gps}.
+Furthermore, state-of-the-art technologies are extending the use of GNSS from LEO to high Earth orbit \citep{Ashman2018gps}.
 However, few studies have applied Earth orbits to formation-flying interferometry.
-Representative and state-of-the-art research in this context is that on a linear astronomical interferometer in a near-circular LEO \citep{hansen_ireland_2020}, which considered Earth’s $J_2$ gravity potential and atmospheric drag to be major perturbations.
-The necessary $\Delta V$ (the time integral of the thrust acceleration) to maintain the strict formation requirements was at an acceptable level of a few tens $\rm m\,s^{-1}$ per year, as calculated based on the numerical integration of the equations of motion.
+Representative and state-of-the-art research in this context conducted by \cite{hansen_ireland_2020} involved a linear astronomical interferometer in a near-circular LEO, and Earth’s $J_2$ gravity potential and atmospheric drag were considered to be major perturbations.
+The necessary $\Delta V$ (the time integral of the thrust acceleration) to maintain the strict formation requirements was at an acceptable level of a few tens of $\rm m\,s^{-1}$ per year, as calculated based on the numerical integration of the equations of motion.
 However, the numerical approach tends to rely on trial and error to determine feasible Earth-orbit regions.
 From a theoretical perspective, understanding where and to what extent feasible regions should exist is difficult.
 The characterization of orbital perturbations is as crucial for formation-flying interferometry as site characterization is for the deployment of ground-based telescopes.